Parts of a Check and What the Numbers Mean

 The Check Number

-This number usually appears in two places: in the upper right-hand corner, and on the bottom of the check on the far right.
+This number usually appears in two places, both the upper and lower right corners.
 Again, checks may be formatted differently depending on where they are printed.
 A good tip for finding the check number is to look for the smallest or shortest number—that's often the check number.

-The American Bankers Association (ABA) number is generally located on the upper right corner of a check.
+In addition to the MICR line along the bottom of the check, the bank's ABA routing number is generally also printed in its fractional format on the upper right corner of a check.
 In some cases, the number is elsewhere, but if you're working with a personal check, you should look towards the upper right.